What is Passivhaus?

 Are they homes without heating?

-The level is set at 15kWh/m²/yr, and it’s the key PassivHaus target.
-This means that if you build a 160m&sups; house to PassivHaus standards, you would need just 2,400kWh of energy throughout the year.
+The level is set at 15kWh/m²/yr, and it’s the key Passivhaus target.
+This means that if you build a 160m² house to Passivhaus standards, you would need just 2,400kWh of energy throughout the year.
 That’s about a tenth of what a typical British home would use, and about a third of what many so-called eco-homes would consume.

-How is a PassivHaus heated?
+How is a Passivhaus heated?

 There isn’t a set method for achieving this and various ways of providing space heating are still emerging.
 The most popular seems to be adding a small heating element to the ventilation system, turning it into a warm-air heating system.
 These units are generally rated at no more than 3kW, and they only kick in when the outside temperatures are close to zero.
 You also have to provide for domestic hot water, so some form of boiler is useful.

-What about certification?
+What about Certification?

-The advantages of opting for a certified PassivHaus are to do with getting a measure of quality control.
-The design is checked over to see if it really meets PassivHaus standards, and the house is tested to make sure it follows the design.
+The advantages of opting for a certified Passivhaus are to do with getting a measure of quality control.
+The design is checked over to see if it really meets Passivhaus standards, and the house is tested to make sure it follows the design.

 Are they zero-carbon homes?

-No. The definition of a zero-carbon house, arrived at in 2010, turns out to be much less exacting standards than the Passivhaus standard, typically 46kWh/m²/yr for detached houses.
-That’s still a demanding target, but not nearly as difficult to meet as the PassivHaus standard of 15kWh/m²/yr.
+No. A zero-carbon house has much less exacting standards than the Passivhaus standard, typically 46kWh/m²/yr for detached houses.
+That’s still a demanding target, but not nearly as difficult to meet as the Passivhaus standard of 15kWh/m²/yr.
 The ‘zero carbon’ bit is then made up of a mixture of on-site renewables and carbon offsetting.